Day Trip To Hvar From Split

 Venetian Fortress, Tvrdava Fortica

-Tvrdava Fortica, the 16th century Venetian fortress on the hilltop, offers stunning views of the bay and the lovely Pakleni islands.
+Tvrdava Fortica, the 16th century Venetian fortress on the hilltop, is the perfect place to get a panoramic view of the bay and the lovely Pakleni islands.

-It’s a 20-30 minute walk to the top, where you can either sit and enjoy the view, or tour the fortress itself, which locals call Spanjola.
-The fortress offers unique viewpoints, as well as a prison, and artifacts from antiquity and the Middle Ages, for a small fee.
+It’s a 20 to 30-minute walk to the top, where you can either sit and enjoy the view, or tour the fortress itself, which locals call Spanjola.
+The fortress offers various viewpoints, as well as a prison, and artifacts from antiquity and the Middle Ages.
+There is a small fee for entry.

 Day Trip to Hvar is noted in the Croatia Travel Guide